Ebun Joseph: Career

 She is an advocate for the ending of direct provision, and has argued for the Black Lives Matter movement in Ireland.
 In 2020, in light of protests and increased coverage of racism in Ireland, Joseph spoke about the importance of education about tackling racism that begins in the home as well as outlining more personal strategies for countering everyday racism.
 She said there is a need to overhaul the Irish education system to also incorporate anti-racist material into the curriculum, and that there is a need for more diversity within teaching staff.
 She has highlighted stories from young black Irish people about the racism they experienced in schools.
 She has spoken about her own experiences of racism in Ireland, including the use of a racist parody Twitter account pretending to be her.
 Joseph has convened a number of virtual town hall meetings, bringing together black academics, writers and others to talk about issues relating to racism in Ireland.
 She has also commented on the effect of the COVID-19 pandemic on Irish workers who are black or people of colour.

 In 2020, Joseph supported the Shelbourne Hotel's decision to remove four statues of African women, which were claimed to depict African slaves, from outside their hotel.
 Joseph stated that the black community were likely unaware of the statue's existence at the front of the hotel, suggesting that some members of the black community may not frequent such hotels.
 She has also commented on the international movement to remove statues which commemorate those who engaged in or profited from the slave trade.
 In September 2020 art historian Professor Paula Murphy, an expert on sculpture, concluded that the Shelbourne statues are not depictions of slaves after being commissioned to examine them.

 Personal life

 Ebun Joseph was born in Benin City, Nigeria in 1970 to Joseph and Grace Arogundade.
 She has six siblings.
-Her father Chief Arogundade from Okpe was a politician, and a former commissioner for education and finance.
-She has two sons, and lives in Dublin.
+Her father is from Okpe was a politician,She has two sons, and lives in Dublin.
 She holds both Nigerian and Irish citizenship.